-My memory of that Poland 2011 research trip is something of a blur (I’ve posted some photos here, but more to look at than to illustrate the story).
+My memory of that Poland 2011 research trip is a blur (I’ve posted photos here, but more to look at than to illustrate the story).
 Looking back at my photos, I see that I started out in the southeastern part of the country, around Lublin, and then made my way slowly west and north, passing through places like Kazimierz Dolny, Częstochowa, Kielce, Radom, and Łódź along the way.

 For anyone not into cycling, it's hard to explain what a punch in the gut it is when someone steals your bike.
 For most people, I suppose, a stolen bike might rate as a bad day, but hardly worthy of even a blog post.
 Me, though?
 I liken bike theft to horse-thieving in the Old West -- "hanging's too good for 'em!"
-I'm opposed to capital punishment, in general.
-Push me too hard, though, and I might just make an exception for bike thieves.

 So that's what I did.
 I found the police station on my car's GPS and reluctantly moved my vehicle from the crime scene (the bike lock was broken and roof rack scratched, but otherwise the car was in good working condition).

-Łukasz actually spoke pretty good English and listened patiently as I told my story.
+Łukasz spoke good English and listened patiently as I told my story.
 After hearing me out, however, he expressed only the vaguest interest in taking down an official theft report or returning to the gravel lot (or even riding around town with me to look for the bike on the street).
 I still remember the exasperated look on his face as I berated Płock's finest: "What kind of cops are you guys, anyway?"

 And so it was, July 3rd marked the end of the summer of 2011 for me.
 Oh sure, not in any real way.
 There would still be plenty of sunny days and fun things to do in the months ahead.
-But the mood had clearly shifted.
+But the mood had clearly darkened.